 Creating a Sustainable Way of Eating

-While flexible dieting includes macro counting and tracking your food, remember that it’s just a tool.
+While flexible dieting includes macro counting and tracking your food, remember it’s just a tool.

-You can eat flexibly for the rest of your life by learning about the different macronutrients, how they affect your body and ultimately what foods feel best for you.
-Whether that means continuing to track your food or using flexible dieting as a way to learn about how the foods you eat impact your goals, is up to you.
+You can eat flexibly for the rest of your life by learning about the different macronutrients, how they affect your body, and what foods feel best for you.
+Whether that means continuing to track your food or using flexible dieting to learn how your food impacts your goals is up to you.

-Through flexible dieting, you can create your own definition of balance and flexibility and eat in an empowered way, no matter what goals you’re chasing.
+Through flexible dieting, you can define balance and flexibility yourself and eat in an empowered way, no matter what goals you’re pursuing.